cxinsys/cellcraft/README.md

    - Option 1 or 2: Check image availability for CPU or GPU mode
    - Option 4 or 5: Pre-download images for your preferred mode

-   **Command-line mode (for automation):**
+   Command-line mode (for automation):
    ```bash
    ./test-ghcr-check.sh --cpu  # For CPU-only mode
    ./test-ghcr-check.sh --gpu  # For GPU-enabled mode
    ```

-   **What this script does:**
+   What this script does:
-   - ✅ Checks if images exist locally (instant deployment if available)
+   - Checks if images exist locally (instant deployment if available)
-   - ⚠️ Verifies remote GHCR accessibility (download if needed)
+   - Verifies remote GHCR accessibility (download if needed)
-   - 📥 Optionally pre-downloads images based on your deployment mode
+   - Optionally pre-downloads images based on your deployment mode
-   - 📊 Provides detailed status and download statistics
+   - Provides detailed status and download statistics

    **Note:** If you skip this step or if GHCR is not accessible, the installation scripts will automatically fall back to building images locally.
 Pre-downloading images is simply an optimization for faster deployment.

-4. Start the application:
+**4. Start the application:**

-   **Option A: Using automated scripts (recommended)**
+   Option A: Using automated scripts (recommended)

    For GPU-enabled installation:
    ```bash